Sponsored link

 René Auberjonois, ‘Ubu roi’ (detail), 1935.
 Musée cantonal des Beaux-Arts, Switzerland

 The creator of Ubu Roi knew his character well.
-Alfred Jarry once agreed with the Paris critic Mendes that Ubu’s character is composed “of eternal human imbecility, eternal lust, eternal gluttony, the vileness of instinct magnified into tyranny… [with] the ideals peculiar to those who have just eaten their fill.”
+Alfred Jarry once agreed with the Paris critic Mendes that Ubu is composed “of eternal human imbecility, eternal lust, eternal gluttony, the vileness of instinct magnified into tyranny… [with] the ideals peculiar to those who have just eaten their fill.”
 I won’t say that the same could be said of our current President, because I don’t want give him eternal life.
 Nor would I advocate producing Jarry’s play with a Trump impersonator in the title role.
-We need a new play for the post-Ubu character who is always accompanied by a “nuclear football” (a box with nuclear war codes) and has a few billionaires paying him homage with cash.
+We need a new play for the post-Ubu character who is always accompanied by a “nuclear football” (a box with nuclear war codes) and has quite a few billionaires paying him homage with cash.

 Trump would never say (as Ubu does in Barbara Wright’s translation): “I’m getting rich!
-I’m going to have my list of my property read.”
+I’m going to have the list of my property read.”
 Instead he talks about selling the Trump brand.
 Nor would he hear magistrates tell him (as they tell Jarry’s Ubu when he wants to change the law) “We are opposed to all change.”
 Ubu executes the magistrates who oppose him.
 Trump already has six backers on the Supreme Court, and since he appointed three of them, laws have not been much of an impediment.

 Let us hope that this new character will travel the same route Jarry once predicted for his play, “another lot of young people will appear, and consider us completely out of date, and they will write ballads to express their loathing of us, and there is no reason why this should end.”